ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 ### [Composite Drivers](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Reflectometry-Composite-Driving-Layer)

-These objects link the middle-layer component model to the low-level motor axes.
+These objects link the middle-layer component model to low-level motors.
 They take the following arguments:

 Required:
 - `component`: The source component
 - `axis`: The physical motor axis as a `PVWrapper` object (see below)

 Optional:
-- `synchronised`: Whether this axis should alter its velocity when moving multiple axes, to move concurrently with the slowest one.
+- `synchronised`: Whether this driver should be able to alter axis velocity when multiple axes are being moved (used for synchronised beamline movement)
 - `engineering_correction`: any corrections (link) that should be applied to the motor position
 - `out_of_beam_positions` (`DisplacementDriver` only): A list of possible parked positions (link) for this axis

 #### Types of Driver

-- `DisplacementDriver`:
+- `DisplacementDriver`: The driver for a single linear displacement axis
-- `AngleDriver`:
+- `AngleDriver`: The driver for a single angular displacement axis

 #### [PV Wrappers]()

 ### [Modes of Operation](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Reflectometry-Beamline-Object)

 ### [Footprint Calculator](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Reflectometry-IOC#footprint-calculator)

 ## Helper functions

+The reflectometry server provides a set of helper functions to aid writing valid configuration files.

 ## Notes: